-European metal group Adimiron is taking off with the help of Timelapse, their monstrous release.
+European metal group Adimiron is taking off with the help of Timelapse, their monstrous new release.
 For US fans, this means a greater presence that brings the best in articulated guitar wizardry.
-Timelapse presents a confidence to their driven metal landscape that grounds itself as a progressive force.
+Timelapse is confident within a driven metal landscape that grounds itself as a progressive force.

 Let’s look at the title track.
-The song is more accessible than others—it is reminiscent to a band like Pantera being influenced by someone like Tangerine Dream . . . or Voivod . . . or Treponem Pal.
-The brutality is real, especially in the unforgiving maelstrom of “The Burning of Methuselah.”
+The song compares to Pantera influenced by someone like Tangerine Dream . . . or Voivod . . . or Treponem Pal.
+In the unforgiving maelstrom of “The Burning of Methuselah,” the brutality is real.
 A melee of time signatures and chord progressions are not to be glossed over.
-The beauty is that the technicality is there without it being scarred by technicalities.
+Technicality exists without being scarred by the process of technicalities.
 It helps that the vocals bring a human mortality to the song and a complex realism.
 Maybe all of those late ‘90s doom bands were on to something after all.

 Adimiron – “State of Persistence” Official Video